Rock climbing in the Grampians National Park

 Parks Victoria has begun implementing education and compliance measures to prevent further human impact and to help conserve the sensitive ecosystem.

-What are the potential impacts of climbing on Aboriginal cultural heritage values?
+What impacts can climbing have on Aboriginal cultural heritage values?

 The Grampians National Park and other areas such as Black Range, Mount Arapiles-Tooan, Red Rock and Mount Talbot, are deeply important cultural landscapes for Victorian Traditional Owners.
 They contain many important cultural places including the majority of surviving Aboriginal rock art sites in south-east Australia.